Total Distance: 3km of continues boulders, rocks and waterfalls

 4. Trust your feet.
 You can stand on your legs all day.
 You don’t hang with your arms

 all day.
-Too often people hang on their arms and then fall off, sailing right past a monster
+Too often people hang on their arms and then fall off, sailing right past a monster ledge they could have had their feet on.

 5. Trust your belayer, and focus on climbing.
 If you are worried your belayer doesn’t